zmzlois/comcord-hackathon-2024/README.md

 ### Deadline
 - 10th June
+- Yes, you will have a whole month to create a project.

 ### Submission Criteria
 - The final project should be in one Github repository with an explanation of the project structure.